Magnetically Responsive Microprintable Soft Nanocomposites with Tunable Nanoparticle Loading: Results

+Moreover, with the ion infusion time fixed, we measured areal EDS maps of the cylinder cross-sections for varying coprecipitation (i.e., ammonium hydroxide immersion) times (Figure S3).
+As the coprecipitation time increases, we observe the development of the IONP-rich shell phase from the outside in, consistent with the concentration gradient of hydroxide ions originating from the ammonia.
+To quantify the extent of the core-shell development as a function of crosslink density in the polymer, we measured a characteristic diffusion coefficient, $D_\mathrm{eff}$, for which the shell thickness, $L$ (taken to be a characteristic length scale of diffusion), is related to the diffusion time, $t$, by

+The measured characteristic diffusion coefficients (Figure S4) show over an order-of-magnitude difference between the lowest crosslink density (1\% dynamic range, $D_\mathrm{eff} = 55.2$ \textmu{}m$^{2}$ s$^{-1}$) and an intermediate value (46\% dynamic range, $D_\mathrm{eff} = 2.2$ \textmu{}m$^{2}$ s$^{-1}$), suggesting that the density of the polymer network heavily modulates the extent to which IONPs can form within the composite.
+In particular, a higher crosslink density suppresses diffusion into the center of the bulk hydrogel during ammonium hydroxide infusion, restricting the formation of IONP to a thin shell near the perimeter of the part.
+Broadly, given these measured effective diffusion coefficients, the process time and geometry can be balanced to control the extent to which a printed cross-section experiences complete infiltration.
+To demonstrate this, we measured the IONP distribution in cross-sections of cylinders of different diameters but otherwise processed identically, confirming that below a critical diameter, the entire cross-section experiences complete infiltration (Figure S6).

+Building on the established process-structure relation and the ability of the TPP system to spatially modulate the two-photon dose, we fabricated a heterogeneous cylinder consisting of four printed-in-place quarter sections, each programmed with a distinct crosslink density (Figure S5).
+Areal EDS mapping of a cross-section, together with appropriate radial line scans, confirms that each region exhibits a distinct degree of core-shell formation, in agreement with the trends observed in homogeneous cylinders, despite being part of a single contiguous structure.

 Characterization of the resulting magnetic properties of the nanocomposite further confirms this trend of increasing IONP with decreasing crosslink density.
-We fabricated and dried IONP nanocomposite samples of different laser powers with nominal dimensions of 5$\times$5$\times$0.5 mm\textsuperscript{3} for characterization using vibrating sample magnetometry (VSM) through the 0.5 mm sample thickness to obtain their magnetization curves (Figure~\ref{fig:3properties}A).
-These curves demonstrate that the 2\% dynamic range sample exhibits a higher saturation magnetization than the other high-crosslink-density samples, and thus higher responsiveness to magnetic forces.
+We fabricated and dried IONP nanocomposite samples of different laser powers with nominal dimensions of 5$\times$5$\times$0.5 mm\textsuperscript{3} for characterization using vibrating sample magnetometry (VSM) through the 0.5 mm sample thickness to obtain their magnetization curves (Figure 3A).
+These curves demonstrate that the 2\% dynamic range sample exhibits a higher saturation magnetization than the other high-crosslink-density samples, and thus higher responsiveness to magnetic forces (Table S2).
+We also performed VSM measurements on identical, hydrated samples (Figure S7A), which display the same behavior as their dry counterparts owing to the negligible magnetic susceptibility of water.